-Figure 11.
-Office Building.
+Fig. 11.
+Office building.
 Our system supports visualizing a wide range of changes to existing buildings.
-For example, (a) an original recovered model of the Office building, and (bd) extensions of the building into a Lshaped and two T-shaped configurations.
+For example, (a) an original recovered model of the Office building and (b), (c), (d) extensions of the building into an L-shaped and two T-shaped configurations.

-Figure 12.
-Music Building. (a) An original photograph of Music building. (b) Rendering of original model using projective texture mapping. (c) Stylized rendering from similar viewpoint with a light source in front of the near building corner.
+Fig. 12.
+Music building. (a) An original photograph of the Music building. (b) Rendering of an original model using projective texture mapping. (c) Stylized rendering from the similar viewpoint with a light source in front of the near building corner.